 If you would prefer a paper copy each month, please let your child’s teacher know.

-- If your child arrives after 8:45AM, he/she is tardy to school and needs to check-in at the office before going to the classroom.
+- School begins at 8:50 AM.
+If your child arrives after that time, they are tardy and need to check-in at the office before going to the classroom.

 We greatly appreciate your attention to these procedures, as they help to ensure that our routines run smoothly and efficiently.

 The Gervais and Rothbart classrooms are VERY excited to report that we have collected 1,481 pairs of socks, gloves, mittens and hats to be donated to Maine Needs!

 As you can see from our "thermometer", this represents 98.7% of our goal of 1,500 items!
 We will continue to collect until Monday, November 6th for anyone who wants to send in a last minute donation.